vlandham/captain_z/out/captain_z.ebook.md

 She opened the envelope and unfolded the paper.

-On it, was written a whole jumbled mess of letters.
+On it, was written a whole jumble of letters.
 Captain Z couldn't make heads or tails of it.
 Were these words?
 Did it say something?
 Where was the start?
 Where was the end?

 Why would such a mess of letters be so important to Captain Spears that he would want it locked up?

-Such questions, that didn't concern the treasure on Castle Island were best held for another time.
+Such questions, that didn't concern the treasure on Castle Island were best kept for another time.
 Captain Z folded the paper and put it back in the envelope.
 Then she put that envelope in a small pocket on the inside of her vest.

 _That should keep it safe till there's more time,_ she thought. _Right now, I need to find that path._